Kulasus/APPS-2.0/README.md

     - Function which calculates and sets brightness of top red leds based on brighntess of rgb led.
 ### snake.cpp
 Program also implements PwmLed class.
 This program implements function which represent snake, which goes throught leds.
 You can stop him, increase or decrease his speed.
-There will be also representation of health and enemies.
-- [ ] Not implemented yet

 ## Authors:
 @Kulasus, @lolray